By John Loram | Mediation | October 2022

 MIAMs must be conducted with each of you separately.
 Apart from the normal exceptions regarding serious risk of harm, everything you say in your MIAM is totally confidential.
 The mediator will use this opportunity to assess whether there are any concerns of abuse or harm.
 Having your own individual meeting gives you the chance to be frank about your concerns so the mediator can help you work out how best to proceed.

-You can always bring a friend to your MIAM to give you moral support.
-Having someone with you is also helpful as they will probably remember things that the mediator has said when you discuss the meeting later.
+You may be able to have someone attend to support you in the MIAM.
+It is recommended that you inform the office of this first.
+Having someone with you can be helpful as they will probably remember things that the mediator has said when you discuss the meeting later.

 What if my partner won’t attend a MIAM?